 Testing and designing more APMs that physicians and patients want to participate in is one way to address this volume problem.
 MGMA will continue to advocate for more voluntary options that account for the diversity of medical group practices and for policies that establish fair reimbursement rates and ensure the financial viability of independent groups.

 is a national poll that addresses practice management issues, the impact of new legislation and related topics.
 Participation is open to all healthcare leaders.
-Results of other polls and information on how to participate in MGMA Stat
+See results of other polls and information on how to participate in MGMA Stat.

 Learn more about MGMA Stat